abrie/data-challenge-2014/README.md

 `./collect.sh [projectId]` You'll need to specify the projectId obtained from your Google developer console.

 [deploy.sh](https://github.com/abrie/data-challenge-2014/blob/master/deploy.sh) generates the presentation pages and writes them to the specified directory.
-It assumes that the `collect.sh` has completed successfully.
-The generated site should be served through a webserver because the `results.json` files are loaded through Ajax. [node http-server](https://github.com/nodeapps/http-server) or Python's SimpleHTTPServer are easy and recommended:
+It assumes that `collect.sh` has completed successfully.
+The generated site should be served through a webserver because the `results.json` files are loaded through Ajax.
+If you do not have a local webserver then [node http-server](https://github.com/nodeapps/http-server) or Python's SimpleHTTPServer are easy and recommended:

 - `./deploy.sh deployed/path/`
 - `http-server deployed/path/` or `cd deployed/path && python -m SimpleHTTPServer 8080`